sujato/drafts/general-introduction.md

 In some cases, a *vagga* in Pali may parallel a similar *vagga* in another language.
 For example, the famous <cite>Aṭṭhakavagga</cite> of the Sutta Nipāta exists in Chinese translation, though the Sutta Nipāta as a whole does not.
 Similarly, the <cite>Sīlakkhandhavagga</cite> of the Dīgha Nikāya has parallels in both the Dharmaguptaka (Chinese) and Sarvāstivāda (Sanskrit) texts of the Dīgha.

-Occasionally the word <i>vagga</i> is applied to a larger textual unit, one that includes a number of sections, each of which composed of "little" <i>vaggas</i>.
+Occasionally the word <i>vagga</i> is applied to a larger textual unit, one that includes a number of sections, each of which composed of “little” <i>vaggas</i>.
 Examples of such nested *vagga* structures include the Saṁyutta Nikāya and the Khandhakas of the Pali Vinaya.

 ### Paṇṇāsa (“Fifty”)